A Bigger Bang Tour: Support acts

-Artists playing as an introduction to the Stones at various destinations included Toots & the Maytals, Lifehouse, The Black Eyed Peas, Alice Cooper, Maroon 5, Kanye West, Beck, Pearl Jam, The Smashing Pumpkins, Alanis Morissette, Christina Aguilera, Mötley Crüe, Metallica, Brooks & Dunn, Bonnie Raitt, Trey Anastasio, Dave Matthews Band, Living Colour, The Living End, Joss Stone, Nickelback, Buddy Guy, The Charlatans, Regina, Feeder, the John Mayer Trio, Wilco, Richie Kotzen Los Lonely Boys and Our Lady Peace.
+Artists playing as an introduction to the Stones at various destinations included Toots & the Maytals, Lifehouse, The Black Eyed Peas, Alice Cooper, Maroon 5, Kanye West, Beck, Pearl Jam, The Smashing Pumpkins, Alanis Morissette, Christina Aguilera, Mötley Crüe, Metallica, Brooks & Dunn, Bonnie Raitt, Trey Anastasio, Dave Matthews Band, Living Colour, The Living End, Joss Stone, Nickelback, Everclear, Buddy Guy, The Charlatans, Regina, Feeder, the John Mayer Trio, Wilco, Richie Kotzen Los Lonely Boys and Our Lady Peace.

 Dominican artist Juan Luis Guerra opened the San Juan, Puerto Rico, show, making him the only Merengue artist that has ever opened for the Stones.
 This opening act "garnered the best reception ever seen at a Stones show", as reported by It's Only Rock and Roll, the Rolling Stones Fan Club of Europe.

 For the Halifax, Nova Scotia, show acts included Halifax natives Sloan, well known rap artist Kanye West and Alice Cooper.
 Black Rebel Motorcycle Club opened the shows in Wichita and Missoula.
 Three Days Grace opened both concerts in Regina.
 Blue October opened for them in Nampa, Idaho.

 The two shows in San Francisco were supported by Metallica, who said they were "honoured" to break a seventeen-year span of not performing an opening show, in order to open for the Stones.
 The Stones acknowledged this gesture by giving them 75 minutes per show, instead of the usual 45 to 60 minutes.
 They were also Metallica's only dates that year as they had planned to take 2005 off from touring.

 Guns N' Roses were scheduled to open for the Stones for two dates in Germany, whilst on one of their Chinese Democracy Tour pre-legs.
 However, due to Keith Richards' fall from a tree, the shows were cancelled.

 Van Morrison was the supporting act in Nijmegen, Netherlands, as well as in Oakland, California.
 Due to heavy rain his amps, etc. were getting wet, so he was forced to stop after two songs.